 How it works

-Setting up 2FA will add a third credential; a unique one-time use code that will also be required to log in to your wallet successfully.
+Setting up 2FA will add a third credential: a unique one-time use code that will also be required to log in to your wallet successfully.
 A new code will be generated for each login attempt.
-You can get started with 2FA in the Security Center of your wallet.
+You can get started with 2FA in the Security section of your wallet.
 Options include using the Google Authenticator app to generate codes, using your Yubikey (a hardware authentication device), or receiving SMS codes to your mobile number.
 This article will guide you through how to configure each of these methods.

 Once you have set up 2FA with your chosen method, the login process will require you to input your wallet ID, password, and then a 2FA code.